DBQ-SSD: Dynamic Ball Query for Efficient 3D Object Detection: Dynamic Ball Querying

 where $\Psi_{l, k}$ indicates the latency map of $k$-th group in $l$-th layer.
 Finally, the latency is constrained by using the Euclidean distance to design a budget loss, thus the total loss is:

 For simplicity, the objective latency budget $\gamma$ is set to 0 in all experiments.
 The hyper-parameter $\lambda$ is used to scale the budget loss.
-In addition, if input is batched format, $\Psi$ need to be averaged along the batch dimension to estimate the average overhead of the network.
+In addition, if the input is batched format, $\Psi$ needs to be averaged along the batch dimension to estimate the average overhead of the network.